-Some applications may require the emitter and receiver to be inverted (with the status indicator ends at the "top").
-To prevent difficulty in monitoring the status display characters in such cases, the 7-segment displays on EZ-SCREEN emitters and receivers can be inverted.
-To do so, press the Invert Display push button (100 ms or longer) located under the access cover on each sensor.
-See Figure 4-6.
+For applications that require the emitter and receiver to be inverted (with the status indicator ends at the "top"), the 7-segment displays on EZ-SCREEN emitters and receivers can be inverted for easy reading.
+Press the Invert Display push button, located next to the DIP switches, under the access cover (Figure 4-6).
+A single momentary push is required; if pressed too long (longer than 1/2 second), the display will not invert.